Demographics of the European Union: Religion

 European countries have experienced a decline in church attendance as well as a decline in the number of people professing a religious belief.
-The 2010 Eurobarometer Poll found that, on average, 51% of the citizens of EU Member States state that they believe there is a God, 26% believe there is some sort of spirit or life force and 20% don't believe there is any sort of spirit, God or life force.
+The 2010 Eurobarometer Poll found that, on average, 51% of the citizens of EU Member States say that they believe there is a God, 26% believe there is some sort of spirit or life force and 20% don't believe there is any sort of spirit, God or life force.
 3% declined to answer.
 These figures show a 2% change from theism to atheism since 2005.

-European indigenous (or native) religions are still alive in small and diverse minorities, especially in Scandinavia, Baltic states, Italy and Greece.
+European indigenous (or native) religions are still alive in small and diverse minorities, and some have been revived as Neo-pagan traditions.
+These include, but are not limited to, Sámi neo-shamanism, Danish Asatro, and the Estonian maausulised movement.

 The recent influx of immigrants to the affluent EU nations has brought in various religions of their native homelands, including Islam, Hinduism, Buddhism, Sikhism and the Baháʼí Faith.
 Judaism has had a long history in Europe and has coexisted with the other religions for centuries, despite periods of persecution or genocide by European rulers.
 Islam too has had a long history in Europe, with Spain and Portugal at one time having a Muslim majority.
 Large Muslim populations also exist in the Balkans and parts of Eastern Europe, due to a legacy of centuries of Ottoman rule.